shinyamagami/Dokku-on-VPS/README.md

-# Object storage for Active Storage
+# Object storage for assets

 Most people use external service for Active Storage.
 AWS S3 is the most popular choice because it started early.
 CloudFlare R2 is a new kid on the block and more affordable.
 I haven't used it yet but seems simpler to use.
+We can utilize CDN and object storage from CloudFlare as an one stop solution.
+Sounds good.